witnet/WIPs/data-request-reward-collateral-ratio.md

 A potential downside of introducing a reward to collateral ratio at the node level is that it is possible to manipulate the reputation system by creating and solving data requests which other nodes will not solve.
 This proposal solves this issue by introducing this ratio at the protocol level.
 A data request which does not adhere to the minimum reward to collateral ratio will be considered as invalid.
 If a block is proposed including such a data request, it is also considered as invalid.

 One additional advantage of a protocol-enforced reward to collateral ratio is that several (griefing) attacks becoming significantly less interesting from an economic viewpoint.
-Without a reward to collateral ratio, tt's possible to create data requests that lock up collateral from other nodes or aim to introduce collateral slashing for virtually no money.
+Without a reward to collateral ratio, it is possible to create data requests that lock up collateral from other nodes or aim to introduce collateral slashing for virtually no money.
 For example, you could create malicious requests requiring 100 WIT collateral and set all rewards to 1 nanoWIT resulting in the data request being virtually free.
 If a reward to collateral ratio is introduced these type of griefing attacks will cost a tangible amount of money to execute.

 ## Specification